erri120/lotus/README.md

 ### Engarde

-Is the core combat mod of this Modlist.
+[Engarde](https://www.nexusmods.com/skyrimspecialedition/mods/25673) is the the core combat mod of this Modlist.
+Engarde and [3PCO](#3pco) will kinda force you into 3rd person.
+I recommend playing most of the combat in 3rd person when you have a melee weapon equipped.
+If you have a ranged weapon or use magic than continue in 1st person.

 Links: